 If the salmon still retains the head, check the eyes.
 They should be bright and clear, with no signs of cloudiness.
 The skin should also be bright and shiny, and the flesh should be clean and even in color.

 If you're not sure of the freshness, ring the butcher and ask that the package be opened so you can smell the salmon.
 The butcher should be happy to do that for you.
-If you're not happy with it, the butcher can repackage it and try to sell it to someone less "salmon saavy" than you.
 If the butcher won't open the package for you, talk to the store manager or shop elsewhere.

 When you are buying salmon, you may see many different varieties.
 Many of the types of salmon go by more than one name, so it can get confusing.
 Here are some of the types of salmon you may find, along with a description of their characteristics.